utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 > Deactivating or overriding recommended headers may make your request behave unexpectedly.

-If you need to change a header, you can do so in the relevant part of Postman, for example the __Authorization__ tab, the request __Body__, __Cookies__ for the request domain, the __Settings__, and in some cases directly in the __Headers__ tab itself.
+If you need to change a header, you can do so in the relevant area of Postman, for example the __Authorization__ tab, __Settings__, and in some cases directly in the __Headers__ tab.
+If you need to go to a different part of the app, Postman will show a link on the right-hand side.

 ![Token Header](https://assets.postman.com/postman-docs/v10/headers-added-v10.jpg)

-If you need to go to a different part of the app, Postman will show a link on the right-hand side.

-If a header has been added based on your auth setup, [select the __Authorization__ tab](/docs/sending-requests/authorization/authorization/) to change it.

-To alter cookie headers, [change the cookie setup](/docs/sending-requests/cookies/) for the domain you're sending the request to.

 To deactivate an autogenerated header directly in __Headers__, clear its checkbox.
-To override an autogenerated header value, uncheck the autogenerated entry and add a separate entry for the header, listing its name in the __Key__ field and specifying your value in the __Value__ field.
+To override an autogenerated header value, clear the autogenerated entry's checkbox and add a separate entry for the header, listing its name in the __Key__ field and specifying your value in the __Value__ field.

-If you have more than one entry for the same header, Postman will indicate which one will be overridden, prioritizing headers you have either explicitly added directly in __Headers__ or indirectly with selections you made in the other parts of your request such as __Authorization__.
+If you have more than one entry for the same header, Postman will indicate which one will be overridden, prioritizing headers you have either explicitly added directly in __Headers__ or indirectly with selections you made in the other parts of your request, such as __Authorization__.

 For `Content-Length` and `Content-Type` headers, Postman will automatically calculate values when you send your request, based on the data in the __Body__ tab.
 However, you can override both values.